KSDunne/whisper_riding_school/README.md

 - A masonry photo gallery
 - A checkbox to sign-up for a newsletter
 - Contact details in the footer e.g. farm address and phone number
+- More internal links to make navigation around the site very easy

 ## Design